+An Employee Stock Ownership Plan (ESOP) can provide significant benefits to shareholders, management and employees of a privately owned business.

+An ESOP can:

-An Employee Stock Ownership Plan (ESOP) can provide significant benefits to shareholders, management and employees of a privately-owned construction business.
-An ESOP can - Be an excellent financial alternative for business owners rather than selling their business to a third-party, such as a private equity group or a strategic buyer, - Offer certain tax benefits while providing business owners liquidity, diversification and enhanced retirement benefits, - Facilitate the financing of corporate transactions and provide employees with an ownership interest in their employer and a valuable retirement benefit, - Minimize the impact and risk of multiemployer union pension plans, and - Maximize economic and estate planning benefits compared to alternative options.
+- Be an excellent financial alternative for business owners rather than selling their business to a third-party, such as a private equity group or strategic buyer, - Offer certain tax benefits while providing business owners liquidity, diversification and enhanced retirement benefits, - Facilitate the financing of corporate transactions and provide employees with an ownership interest in their employer and a valuable retirement benefit, - Maximize the economic and estate planning benefits compared to alternative options.